molliemarie/MSIA-D3Course-2019/Class2.md

 - discuss readings and videos from last class
 - if time, tackle bar charts
 - end of day discussion

+## Discussion: Review of CSS, HTML, Javascript

+Let's talk about the different components of a webpage - [CSS](https://www.w3schools.com/css/css_howto.asp), [HTML](https://www.w3schools.com/whatis/whatis_html.asp), and [Javascript](https://www.w3schools.com/js/default.asp).

+**What does each do?**

+Let's examine the code we've already written, find where each of the three exist, and talk about what they're doing.

 ## Add styling and interactions to our scatter plot